Overview

 Entrance Requirements

-Part-time courses are offered in a variety of scheduling formats, including at night or on weekends, flexible day time delivery, or you can opt for distance or online learning.
+Part-time courses are offered in various scheduling formats, including at night or on weekends, flexible daytime delivery, or you can opt for distance or online learning.
 If you meet the prerequisites and there’s space available, you can register for a course immediately.
-Courses are offered in each of three terms: Fall (September), Winter (January) and Spring/Summer (April).
+Courses are offered in each of three terms: Fall (September), Winter (January), and Spring/Summer (April).

 Application processing